osmose-model/osmose/doc/odd_des/statevar.rst

 In the current section, the different types of entities of the Osmose model are described.

+- The ``Configuration`` entity describes the parameters and entities that will be shared among the different simulations.
+- The ``Simulation`` entity describes a given simulation.
+Simulations differ from each other if stochasticity is enabled.
 - The ``Cell`` entity describes the individual cells of the Osmose computation 2D grid (longitude, latitude, cell index, etc.)
 - The ``Species`` entity represents the species whose life-cycle is fully represented.